otavio99/Freelancing-from-noob-to-pro/README.md

-# Dummy Utility Token (DUTO) Manager(????)
+# Social Reward (SR)

-The duto project aims to develop a reward system with the purpose of encouraging people to help charity foundations by means of donation and volunteering.
+The SR project aims to develop a reward system with the purpose of encouraging people to help charity foundations by means of donation and volunteering.

 ### Context